asifkd012020/open-itg-aws_runbooks/rds/RUNBOOK.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PerfInsights.Enabling.html)

-**Important**
+**NOTE**
-When Performance Schema is enabled automatically, Performance Insights changes schema\-related parameters on the DB instance\.
+>When Performance Schema is enabled automatically, Performance Insights changes schema\-related parameters on the DB instance\.
 These changes aren't visible in the parameter group associated with the DB instance\.

-###### Enabling the Performance Schema Manually <!-- omit in toc -->
+### Enabling the Performance Schema Manually <!-- omit in toc -->

 Performance Schema is *not* enabled when both the following conditions are true:
 + The `performance_schema` parameter is set to `0` or `1`\.
 + The `performance_schema` parameter `source` is set to `user`\.

-**To enable the Performance Schema manually**
+### To enable the Performance Schema manually

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.